AdamKyle/flare/resources/info/time-gates/section-1.md

 > The Adventuring timer can stop unexpectedly if you have died in the middle of an adventure.
 >
 > Each floor is processed per floor timer length.
 That is if an adventure has 10 floors at 2 minutes each, every two minutes I process a floor,
-> so if you are expecting the adventure to take twenty minutes and 4 minutes in the timer leaves - chances are - you died.
+> so if you are expecting the adventure to take twenty minutes and 4 minutes in the timer leaves - chances are - you died, or the adventure took too long.
 >
-> If hat is the case you will be told.
+> If that is the case you will be told.
 You will also receive an email, either way (success/failure) if you are not signed in and have that email setting enabled.

 ## Timers appear beside the action